Water Safety on the Mazinaw

-At the AGM this year, I was asked to discuss the park-related water safety concerns that our members have with the canoe/kayak rentals operators and the Superintendent of Bon Echo Provincial Park, and to send out a communication to our MPOA members.
+At a past AGM, we were asked to discuss the park-related water safety concerns that our members have with the canoe/kayak rentals operators and the Superintendent of Bon Echo Provincial Park, and to send out a communication to our MPOA members.

 After polling those who attended the AGM for more information, they provided a number of anecdotal situations and issues, which have been summarized and can be found in the larger document.
 To summarize, the most prevalent issues are addressed here.

 After discussing these with the Superintendent of Bon Echo Park, we are collaborating on action plans to try to address some of these concerns.
 These too are all outlined in the larger document.
 The Superintendent was very supportive of a partnered approach to championing water safety initiatives and has already implemented a few action items that he committed to.

 As well, we met with a constable at the Kaladar OPP detachment where we were given advice on what you can do when you see a situation that causes you concern.

 - One of the main issues was related to paddlers (canoeists, kayakers, SUPs) clearing the narrows and asking paddlers to go outside of the buoys, between the buoys and the shore, to allow motorized vehicles to go through the channel.
 What I have learned is this is not a viable option as paddlers have the same right to pass through the channel and in fact if they go outside of the channel they may hit their paddles on the rocks.
 What we can ask them to do however is to clear the channel faster, and wait until it is safe to enter (not passing in front of a boat that is already in the channel).
 The Superintendent and MPOA discussed various ways to address this, all documented in the larger document.